influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 #### cacheCompactionDuration

-* The duration, in wall nanoseconds, spent in cache compactions.
+* The duration (wall time), in nanoseconds, spent in cache compactions.

 * Data type: integer